visualbruno/ComfyUI-Hunyuan3DWrapper/readme.md

 pip install -r requirements.txt
 ```

 UNTESTED!
-For the texturegen part compilation is needed, I have included my compilations as wheels:
+For the texturegen part compilation is needed, I have included my compilations as a wheel for the rasterizer, and compiled .pyd for the mesh_processor, these are compiled for:

 - Windows 11 python3.12 cu126 (works with torch build on 124)

-Compilation:
+For anything else you need to compile yourself:

 cd hy3dgen/texgen/custom_rasterizer
 python setup.py install

 cd hy3dgen/texgen/differentiable_renderer
-python setup.py install
+python setup.py build_ext --inplace
 ```

 ![alt text](image.png)